world-nb-organization/GaoJiaQi-Archiso/README-en.md

 # GaoJiaQi-Archiso
 > Thanks 高嘉麒 for translating!

-This is a [ArchISO](https://gitlab.archlinux.org/archlinux/archiso)-based live-CD projetc.It contains some popular IM and remote control applications in China to make it easier for asking for help and remote.It also contains some useful applications for testing,maintaining,proxy and some useful repos.
+This is a [ArchISO](https://gitlab.archlinux.org/archlinux/archiso)-based live-CD project.It contains some popular IM and remote control applications in China to make it possible and easier for asking for help.It also contains some useful applications for testing,maintaining the system,proxy and more useful repos.

 ## Screenshots